Everything You Need To Know About International Women’s Day On March 8

 Themes are not a new element of IWD.
 In 1996, the UN announced its first theme – Celebrating The Past, Planning For The Future

 Since then, every International Women’s Day has had a specific theme.
-This year, it is #EmbraceEquity.
+This year, it is #InspireInclusion.

 How To Work For Change

-We had a chance to sit down with Teresa MacLennan, the Executive Director of Barrie Women and Children’s Shelter, and chat about how women can continue to work for change, especially in the workplace.
+Last year, we had a chance to sit down with Teresa MacLennan, Executive Director of Barrie Women and Children’s Shelter.
+She talked to us about how women can continue to work for change, especially in the workplace.

 MacLennan also shares the importance of women getting into politics as men still dominate the space.
 Part of that is many women are unsure about how to go about getting involved; making the decision to run.
 But that’s changing.
 MacLennan explains, “What we’re seeing now is that women politicians are encouraging educating and supporting other women to consider running.
 That is a great first step!”